owulveryck/owulveryck.github.io/content/post/knative-part1.md

 Dealing with this connascence of identity is mostly dealing with this duality of the training/inference phase.

 One idea is to turn the entity representing the software 2.0 into data.
-Therefore, we lower the connascence from [dynamic connascence]() to [static connascence]()
+Therefore, we lower the connascence from _dynamic connascence_ to _static connascence_.

+One way to achieve this is to think the model (software 2.0) as data.
+Training and inference software must agree on the data type of the software 2.0.

-The best way to achieve this is to use a domain-specific language (DSL) to represent the software 2.0.
+One way to do that is to use a domain-specific language (DSL) to represent the software 2.0.
 Using the mathematical representation is a perfect example of this.

-This DSL could, eventually be encoded into a format that would become the bablefish for deep-learning[^6].
+This DSL could, eventually, be encoded into a format that would become the bablefish for AI[^6].

 [^6]: I gave a lightning talk about it at dotAI in 2018: [_software 2.0 a babelfish for deep learning_](https://www.youtube.com/watch?v=Gf-pmc7Mykc)

 ![babel fish](/assets/babel-fish.jpg)

-_Transition_: TODO
+Developing AI applications is a combination of several processes that are loosely coupled:

+- creating an algorithm and describing it with a mathematical representation;
+- expressing the formulae in the IA DSL;
+- creating a software 1.0 that can read the formulae and feed it with data for learning;
+- creating another software 1.0 that can read the formulae and feed it with realtime data for inference;

+_Note_ For example, [Open Neural Network eXchange (ONNX)](https://onnx.ai) is an example of such a DSL; but deeping into the technical implementation is out of the scope of this article and will eventually come in a future post.

+{{< blockquote author="Titus Winter">}}
+software engineering is programming integrated over time.
+{{< /blockquote >}}

+So far, decoupling the process gives the opportunity to properly do engineering work to develop a maintainable application.[^7]

+[^7]: as mentioned by Russ Cox in his blog, _It's worth seven minutes of your time to see [his presentation of this idea at CppCon 2017](https://www.youtube.com/watch?v=tISy7EJQPzI&t=8m17s), from 8:17 to 15:00 in the video._

+Let's now consider the runtime, and whether we can run it smoothly "at scale".

 ### Running at scale